GuanLab/timesias/README.md

 to get instructions on the usage of our program.

-This will generate models, which will be saved under a new directory `./models`.
+The above one-line command will yield the following results automatically:

+1. `./models`.: where all hyperparameters of trained models will be saved.

-This will also create a new folder `./results`, where results mentioned below will be stored.
+2. `./results`: where all results mentioned below will be stored:

-Evaluation results during five-fold cross validation will be stored in `./results/eva.tsv`.
+	1. `eva.tsv`: Evaluation results during five-fold cross validation.
+	2. all results from top feature evaluations if  `--shap` is used. the details will be mentioned in the next section.

 # Top feature evaluation